christinakong00/Projects/README.md

-# Projects
+# Graduate Projects Portfolio
 This repository contains projects that I have worked on during my graduate years.
+These projects incorporate data analysis, data mining, and machine learning techniques.